Quebec confirms 1st case of omicron COVID-19 variant | CBC News

 Dubé said he would support stronger testing and screening measures for travellers entering the country, at least until more is known about the variant.

+When asked about larger, public events — such as concerts at the Bell Centre — Arruda said those types of gatherings aren't the ones fuelling transmission in the province, because attendees have to be vaccinated.

+Instead, he pointed to home gatherings and schools, where people are potentially unvaccinated and in close contact.
+Dubé underlined that Quebec still has restrictions on private indoor gatherings, which limit the number of people to 10.

-Arruda said that if omicron is more contagious, then it will likely replace the delta variant as the predominant strain of COVID-19 in Quebec.
+Arruda said that if omicron is more contagious, then it will likely replace delta as the predominant variant of COVID-19 in Quebec.

 Comments